A word from our sponsors: Pancake breakfast on Feb. 29 to raise funds for Paddock Lake fireworks

 Note: This is a paid announcement from Paddock Lake Fireworks Inc. — DH

 Tickets are: $10 for ages 12 and up and $5 for ages 2 to 11.
 Breakfast includes all you can eat pancakes, scrambled eggs, sausage and orange juice.
-Drink specials with all bar proceeds being donated to the Fireworks during the breakfast!
+Drink specials with 20 percent of all bar proceeds being donated to the Fireworks during the breakfast!

 There also will be raffles and guest bartenders throughout the breakfast.